 A defined contribution plan was first made available to University employees in 1967.
 Employees could invest after-tax contributions in two University-managed annuity funds.
 Two years later, the 403(b) Plan was added for voluntary pretax savings.
-Over the years, 403(b) Plan features have been expanded to include mutual fund investment options including a brokerage window; a loan program through which participants can borrow from their 403(b) Plan savings; diverse investment options that now include 11 single, diversified investments for building retirement savings; 14 core asset class options and a brokerage window.
+Over the years, 403(b) Plan features have been expanded to include mutual fund investment options including a brokerage window; a loan program through which participants can borrow from their 403(b) Plan savings; diverse investment options that now include 11 single, diversified target date investment funds for building retirement savings; 12 core asset class options, and a brokerage window.